-Antigens and antibody reactions - Introduction and classification of antigens and antibody reactions - Agglutination and precipitation reaction.
+Antigen and antibody reactions - Introduction and classification of antigen and antibody reactions - Agglutination and precipitation reaction.
 Strength of antigen and antibody bindings - affinity & avidity.
 Therapeutic applications of monoclonal antibodies. and complement fixation reaction.
 Immunofluorscence RIA, RAST, ELISA and Flow cytometry.